If you’re not new to this website, you may notice that it’s looking quite a bit different than it did a few weeks ago.

 But as it turns out, there was a real reason for this madness—a dark and terrible reason why nothing I was doing looked good enough.

-As it turns out, on Mac computers, such the laptop I develop on, subpixel rendering is effectively broken for light-on-dark text.
+As it turns out, on Mac computers, such as the laptop I develop on, subpixel rendering is effectively broken for light-on-dark text.

 Subpixel rendering is a technique used by your operating system’s font renderer, where the red, green, and blue channels on the edges of letters are manipulated independently to give a sharper image on LCD screens, at the expense of some usually unnoticeable discolouration.
 In most cases, this leads to sharper text and a better reading experience.
 But something goes horribly wrong with Apple’s subpixel rendering algorithms when rendering light text on a dark background.